monadicsystems/monadicsystems.github.io/post2.md

 summary: A blog post about type safe named routes in Okapi
 ---

-# Type Safe Named Routes Using Patterns
+# Type Safe Named Routes Using Patterns: Part I

 A while back, I made a [post on reddit](https://www.reddit.com/r/haskell/comments/trzi5u/new_serverside_framework_based_on_monadic_parsing/) introducing the [Okapi web framework]() to the Haskell community.
 There was good discussion to be had and I got lots of useful, constructive feedback.